TheThingsIndustries/lorawan-stack-docs/doc/content/gateways/MOKO MKGW2-LW/_index.md

 description: ""
 ---

+MOKO 8 channels gateway MKGW2 is based on LoRaWAN protocol, which is embedded with Semtech’s high performance multi-channel transceiver SX1301/SX1257 and MTK platform.
+It is for indoor use and easy for installation.

+MKGW2-LW includes 2 modes: AP and STA as router, offers 2.4Ghz Wi-Fi and wired Ethernet forconnecting internet.
+The gateway built-in OpenWRT operating system, users can flexibly configure network parameters and LoRaWAN protocol parameters through the Web management platform.The MKGW2-LW Gateway can be connected to LoRaWAN terminals in various application nodes,collects useful information and sends the data to cloud server.
+And it supports POE, DC, Micro USB to provide power supply.

+{{< figure src="mkgw2-lw.jpg" alt="mkgw2-lw" class="plain float" >}}

 The **Ursalink UG8X IoT LoRaWAN Gateway** is an 8 channel (16 channel optional) configurable, scalable gateway for industrial IoT applications.

 {{< figure src="compact.png" alt="Ursalink compact" class="plain float" >}}